TIBHannover/GeoEstimation/README.md

     Number of workers for image loading and pre-processing

 ```
-Example output that is also stored in a `.csv` file:
+Example output that is also stored in a *CSV* file:
 ```
 img_id                                             p_key      pred_class  pred_lat   pred_lng
 Tokyo_00070_439717934_3d0fd200f1_180_97324495@N00  hierarchy  5367        41.4902    -81.7032